 The Investment Manager has full power to delegate the whole or any part of its duties under the Investment Management Agreement, subject to the prior written consent of the ACD.
 The Investment Manager shall remain liable for any function which it has so delegated.

-It is noted that the Investment Manager may use services provided by affiliated entities within the CTI group of companies and, following the closing of the transaction described above, of affiliated entities within the Ameriprise group of companies.
+It is noted that the Investment Manager may use services provided by affiliated companies of Ameriprise Financial Inc.

 5.5 The Registrar and Administrator